kz6fittycent/dostuff-menu/README.md

-# solus-user-menu
+# dostuff-menu
-Menu options for new Solus users
+Menu options for whatever

 ```